luciannamend/movie-platform/README.md

 This is a web application designed to be a movie platform.
-Developed using ASP.NET and deployed on AWS Elastic Beanstalk, it allows registered users to download, manage, comment, and rate movies.
-Users can also view and interact with comments on each movie, rate movies, and search for content based on genre or ratings.
+Built with ASP.NET and hosted on AWS Elastic Beanstalk, it enables registered users to download, manage, rate, and comment on movies.
+Users can browse comments, leave their own reviews, and explore movies based on genre or ratings for a more interactive experience.
 **Features**

   1.User Authentication